lidarsee/feedback-glove/hardware/README.md

-# lidarsee v2 Feedback Glove
+# LIDARsee v2 Feedback Glove
-## The wireing looks like this:
+## Wiring

 ![overview](/docs/images/overview.jpg)

-Right now we are powering the feedback motors directly form the battery.
-An additional switch is required to prevent to motors running during programming and charging.
+Right now we are powering the feedback motors directly from the battery.
+An additional switch is required to prevent that the motors are running during programming and charging.